 The Department of Engineering in Cambridge has approximately 1,200 undergraduate and 600 graduate students, which amounts to about 10 per cent of the University.
 Our students come from all over the UK, as well as from Europe and further afield, and from every type of background.
 The Department is a leading international centre for research and consistently gains the highest rankings in the assessment of research achievements in British universities.
 The facilities within the Department are excellent, and links to industry are strong.
 More than a third of our 300 largest research projects are funded by industrial companies.

 Our four-year Engineering course is designed to produce graduates who aren’t limited by the boundaries between traditional disciplines.
 Part I provides a broad and robust education in the fundamentals of engineering.
 This enables you to make a genuinely informed choice about the area in which you’ll specialise in your third and fourth years, fully aware of your strengths and interests.
 Part II provides in-depth training in your chosen professional area, whether it be Civil, Structural, Mechanical, Aerospace, Biomedical, Electrical, Electronic, Information or Manufacturing Engineering.
 Even if you already know the branch of engineering in which you want to specialise, you’ll benefit from the way our course is structured.
 The broad foundation provided by Part I makes you uniquely well suited to work in and to lead multidisciplinary teams.
 That said, it’s not a ‘general’ course—all our students specialise and our graduates emerge fully qualified in their chosen area with as much knowledge as those from other less flexible courses.
-Further details of the course are available from the University's web pages.

 Engineering at Caius